 I want to be upfront about what this likely means and what it does not.
 A cluster of 403s concentrated in specific countries, while the same locations passed the ping test, points toward a firewall or security rule blocking HTTP requests from those regions rather than a server-wide outage.

-I set up an UptimeRobot HTTPS monitor checking the site every 5 minutes for 30 days.
+I set up a UptimeRobot HTTPS monitor checking the site every 5 minutes for 30 days.

 A single Gateway Timeout over 30 days, resolved in under 20 minutes, is a strong result.
 99.955% uptime works out to roughly 19 minutes of downtime across the entire month, which sits comfortably within what most hosting providers promise on their SLAs.